flaaroussi/ModalFz/README.md

 ReactModalFz is a modal library, is wrritten in Javascript.
 It is a minimal library without any other dependencies, while being performant and straightforward to use, requiring developers to write fewer lines of code than other form libraries.

-A library of React components created using `create-react-app`.## Installation Run the following command:
+A library of React components created using `create-react-app`.
-`npm install ReactModalFz`

 # Demo